McClaneKicksAss/IoTSummer2016Group4/README.md

 Usage & Running
 ======
-To run, download and implement the project file into eclipse, then use eclipse to compile main.java and build index.html on a web browser.
+To run, download the zip file and unzip to a directory.
+Implement the project file into eclipse, then use eclipse to compile main.java and type http://localhost:8080 on a web browser to see the map results.

 Contributors
 ======